LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 ![](images/overfitting.png)

+In addition, good design is only part of the work; without shipping, even the best of features is a pointless document.
 Contrary to what you may expect, **eigensolutions can actually be quite hard to push to stakeholders**:
 1. Due to their generality, they often require significantly higher engineering effort to implement than a more specific solution.
 Quick-wins are easier to sell: they ship faster and add value sooner.
-In my 11 years designing web technologies, I have seen many beautiful, elegant eigensolutions be vetoed due to implementation difficulties (which is often the right decision — it's all about the cost-benefit).
+In my 11 years designing web technologies, I have seen many beautiful, elegant eigensolutions be vetoed due to implementation difficulties in favor of far more specific solutions — and often this was the right decision, it's all about the cost-benefit.
-2. Eigensolutions tend to be lower level primitives, which are more flexible, but also involve higher friction than a solution that is tailored to a specific use case.
+2. Eigensolutions tend to be lower level primitives, which are more flexible, but can also involve higher friction to use than a solution that is tailored to a specific use case.

 Both issues can often be addressed through **layering**, discussed later in this article.